 How (and Why) The Truck Wreck Happened

 All of these violations occurred prior to an early morning on a highway near Columbia, SC, where this same driver chose to turn left in front of an oncoming vehicle, resulting in a collision that nearly ended a man’s life.
-Fortunately for the driver of the oncoming vehicle, he struck an axle on the trailer, rather than being crushed by the trailer’s under-ride.
+Fortunately for the driver of the oncoming vehicle, our South Carolina truck accident lawyer adds, he struck an axle on the trailer, rather than being crushed by the trailer’s under-ride.
 Though his back was broken (vertebral fracture), his wrist ligaments torn, and his brain concussed, the man thanked G-d for sparing his life.

 Medical Bills and Other Consequences of the Truck Crash